Baker McKenzie: Tax avoidance

 In 2021, the law firm was listed in the Pandora Papers after the law firm conducted offshoring activities for organizations outside of the United States.
 One of the actions includes setting up shell companies in Cyprus for RJR Nabisco (which has split up), creating a tax shelter for Nike, as well as moving Facebook's tax headquarters to Ireland, allowing these companies to avoid taxes.
 Baker McKenzie's clients include Malaysian fugitive Jho Low.

 Baker McKenzie has boasted about helping to set up tax-free zones in the UAE, which critics say encourage illicit activity.
 Baker McKenzie has lobbied against legislation to curb offshore tax avoidance by big companies and lobbied against legislation that would increase due diligence for foreign customers of American banks.

 According to the ICIJ, Baker McKenzie is "an architect of the modern tax avoidance system."
 The company has helped fraudsters, corrupt officials and elites in authoritarian regimes avoid taxes and hide wealth through the use of shell companies, trusts and complex structures in tax havens.
 The Pandora Papers mentioned Baker McKenzie more than any other major U.S. law firm – the leaks alone revealed that Baker McKenzie was involved in setting up more than 440 offshore companies registered in tax havens.

 Russia

 Baker McKenzie has described itself as the "go-to firm for Russia's largest companies and major foreign investors."

 Baker McKenzie has represented Russian state-owned companies Gazprom, Sberbank, VTB Bank, VEB.RF and Sviaz Bank, and the arms-manufacturer Rostec.

 In 2016, Baker McKenzie worked for Rostec in selling shares in a Mongolian copper mine.
 The sale triggered a corruption investigation.
 In 2021, Baker McKenzie advised the Russian Ministry of Finance on a $1.8 billion bond deal.

 In October 2021, the Pandora Papers leaks revealed that company represented at least six sanctioned Russian companies.
 After Russia invaded Ukraine in February 2022, the company initially did not sever ties with Russian state-owned companies, but said it was "reviewing and adjusting our Russia-related operations and client work" to adjust to sanctions.
 In late March 2022, the company said it was leaving Russia.

+DC managing partner 2025 lawsuits

+Brooke Radford, a tax attorney formerly employed at Baker McKenzie for three years, and who was previously in a relationship with the son of its Washington, D.C. office managing partner, publicly accused him, Maurice Bellan, of sexual assaults.
+The firm filed a defamation suit in response, on October 2, 2025.
+Radford filed a complaint against Bellam and the firm with the Superior Court of the District of Columbia, on January 22, 2026.